You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 Social Welfare payment: Mortgage Interest Supplement

-The Mortgage Interest Supplement (MIS) scheme will be closed to new entrants from 1 January 2014 and will be wound down for existing recipients over a 4-year period (from this date).
+The Mortgage Interest Supplement (MIS) scheme is closed to new entrants from 1 January 2014 and will be wound down for existing recipients over a 4-year period.

 To qualify for Mortgage Interest Supplement you must meet the following conditions: